 You may have accessed our compensation calculator to learn more about what your whiplash injury settlement could be.
 However, as each claim is unique, our calculator may not account for everything.
 For example, your whiplash compensation may include special damages, as previously discussed.

-Factors such as the length of your recovery time and the severity of the symptoms you experience for whiplash from a car accident will impact your payout.
-Your claim could be made through the Whiplash Reform Programme or it could be made as a personal injury claim.
+Factors such as the length of your recovery time and the severity of the symptoms you experience from whiplash from a car accident will impact your payout.
+Your claim could be made through the Whiplash Reform Programme, or it could be made as a personal injury claim.
 We explore both below.

 Whiplash Reforms